yoonki-kim/esp-va-sdk/README.md

     2. Create your AVS product.
         1. If you wish to do a quick evaluation you may skip the AVS product creation step, and use Espressif's AVS product instead.
 For a quick evaluation, this step will save you the hassle of regenerating the Android/iOS phone applications that should be linked with your AVS product.
 If you wish to try this, please contact your Espressif contact person for the procedure, and skip the next bullet item.
 If not, please proceed with the next steps.
         2. Steps for creating the AVS product:
             1. Go to [Amazon Developer Account](http://developer.amazon.com) and create an account.
-Then go to [AVS Product Page](https://developer.amazon.com/alexa/console/avs/home) and create an AVS product.
+Then go to [AVS Product Page](https://developer.amazon.com/alexa/console/avs/home) and create an AVS product with 'Product category' as 'Smart Home'.
-            2. While doing so, make sure to select 'yes' in the section where you can link your AWS account.
+            2. While doing so, make sure to select 'Yes' in the section 'Is this device associated with one or more AWS IoT Core Accounts?'.
 Enter your AWS Account ID (that you noted above) there and complete the creation of the product.
             3. Note: You will also have to build your own Android and iOS app with this product_id and security_profile to sign-in into the device.
     3. Additionally, your AWS account also needs to be configured with the appropriate CloudFormation templates.
 You only need to do this step if your AWS Account was created before the year 2020.
 If your AWS account was created later, feel free to ignore this setup.
         1. Please get in touch with your Espressif contact for the CloudFormation templates.
 Please ensure that this configuration is also done.